Joseph Rainey

 Joseph Hayne Rainey (June 21, 1832 – August 1, 1887) was an American politician.
 He was the first black person to serve in the United States House of Representatives and the second black person (after Hiram Revels) to serve in the United States Congress.
 His service included time as presiding officer of the House of Representatives.

 Born into a family of farmers and planters, Rainey was a member of the Republican Party.

 Early life and education

 Joseph Hayne Rainey was born in 1832 in Georgetown, South Carolina.
-His mother Grace was of Indigenous and French descent.
+His mother, Grace was of African and French descent.
 His father Edward Rainey had been allowed by his master to work independently to earn money and develop a successful business as a barber.
 He paid a portion of his income to his master as required by law.
 Edward saved a substantial sum, and by the 1840s, he purchased his freedom and that of his wife and two sons.
-With opportunities for education severely limited for black people, Rainey followed his father into the barber's profession as an adult.
+With educational opportunities severely limited for black people, Rainey followed his father into the barbering profession as an adult.
 It was an independent and well-respected trade that enabled him to build a wide social network in his community.
 By 1850, Edward Rainey had purchased a slave himself.
 By 1860, he had purchased more slaves, most likely working in his barbershop, along with Joseph.